-The average radon flux measurement for all 180 locations across the IWCS is typically less than 1 $pCi/m^2/s$ .
-In July 2018, the Corps of Engineers performed annual radon flux sampling and a few locations exhibited elevated results compared to past results, but the average of all data from the 180 sampling points (0.1576 pCi/m/s) remained below the site-wide limit of 20 pCi/m/s specified in 40 CFR Part 61, Subpart Q. The highest sample was at location #62 (Figure 2) and was 19.278 pCi/m/s.

-Corps of Engineers resampled the area surrounding location #62 in the fall of 2018 at the 16 locations shown in the inset on Figure 2, and all resampling results came back typical of historical levels.
+The average radon flux measurement for all 180 locations across the IWCS is typically less than 0.1 pCi/m2/s.
+In July 2018, the Corps of Engineers performed annual radon flux sampling and a few locations exhibited elevated results compared to past results, but the average of all data from the 180 sampling points (0.1576 pCi/m2/s) remained well below the site-wide limit of 20 pCi/m2/s specified in 40 CFR 61, Subpart Q. The highest sample result was 19.278 pCi/m2/s at location #62 (Figure 5), which is located above the eastern wall of the former Building 411.
+The Corps of Engineers resampled the area surrounding location #62 in the fall of 2018 at the 16 locations shown in the inset on Figure 5, and all resampling results came back typical of historical levels.